freeletics/RxRedux/README.md

 ```
 implementation 'com.freeletics.rxredux:rxredux:1.0.0'
 ```
-Keep in mind that this is library is written in kotlin which means you also add `kotlin-stdlib` to your project by using RxRedux.
+Keep in mind that this library is written in kotlin which means you also need to add `kotlin-stdlib` to a project using RxRedux.

 #### Snapshot
 Latest snapshot (directly published from master branch from Travis CI):